 Inaugurated in November 2017, the Louvre Abu Dhabi immediately became a key attraction for locals and tourists (and the Instagrammer planet!).
 And it is all well deserved, as the Louvre Abu Dhabi is a masterpiece of architecture, and an amazing art and civilizations museum.

 Contrarily to the Louvre in Paris, where art pieces and relics are organized by civilization, geography, etc, the Louvre Abu Dhabi focused on cultural connections: what unites us all.
-The display of pieces is done in chronological order and shows how across the globe, civilizations have always exchanged and influenced each other, from ‘fashion to religion, art, and craft.
+The display of pieces is done in chronological order and shows how across the globe, civilizations have always exchanged and influenced each other, from fashion to religion, art, and craft.
 Very impressive pieces are on loan from France, including a famous portrait of French emperor Napoleon.

 Sadly, Da Vinci’s Salvator Mundi painting, the most expensive painting in the world (acquired for 450 M USD back in 2017), that supposed to become the masterpiece of the museum is still not on display.

 Once you reach the end of your visit, take some time to wander under the vast dome designed by French architect Jean Nouvel and admire the ‘rain of light’ coming through.
+A absolute must do during you stay in Abu Dhabi.

 Entrance Fees: 63 AED (17 USD) for adults.
 Discounted tickets available.